 The Arte Biennale includes a kuraattorikierros, a guided tour in which the curator heartens open discussions with each of the artists on the particular work(s) on exhibition and, by extension, on the current tone of their artistic practices.
 The audience -mainly comprised by the artist group and a local folk- is encouraged to take part in these conversations.
 In past editions of the Biennale, the tour and ensuing discussions have revealed many anecdotes and behind the scenes insights and given rise to a great deal of interest.

 The Biennale runs, in parallel with the art exhibition, an evening program of live performances.

 From Sirkka, an outing is organised to take participant artists to visit Getsemane, artist Kalervo Palsa's atelier in Kittilä, and to spend an evening at the Sodankylä Film Festival.

 The Sirkka Arte Biennale is an artistic event designed to bring people together in a supportive environment of creativity, reflection, amusement and rest.
 The art event -the art exhibition and the live performances program- is free and open to the community.

 More pictures by Juha Tolonen here.

-This project is supported by Taike - Arts Promotion Centre Finland
+This project was supported in 2021 by Taike - Arts Promotion Centre Finland